Vamsi404/3_layer_architecture-for-neural-networks/README.md

 ## Results
 The model was trained on a dataset and achieved a classification accuracy of **94.4%**.
 It provides a reliable baseline for understanding and implementing neural networks.

----

-This README is structured to give an overview while guiding users through setting up and running your project.
-Remember to update the image URL and repository links as needed.